kingcoco42/Project-3/README.md

 - Choose `React` and select `JavaScript`
 - Enter a project name

-Change directories to your new file `cd your-project-name` and install dependencies `npm install`
+Change directories to your new file `cd your-project-name` and install dependencies `npm install` and `npm install axios`

 Now replace your `src` folder's `App.css` and `App.jsx` with this repo's.